frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 The consideration of our divine filiation leads us to put aside any fears that we may have, any anxieties, any worries.
 We leave things in the hands of God.

 We try and use all the human means.
-Leaving things in the hands of God doesn\'t mean that we don\'t use the human means.
+Leaving things in the hands of God doesn't mean that we don't use the human means.
 We have to fulfill our duty.
 We have to do our work.
 Sometimes we have to study, to pass exams.
 We still have to put in all the human effort.

 But we also leave the consequences and the results in the hands of God.
 We do so with a new peace and serenity, because we know that somehow God is working everything out for the good (Rom.
 8:28).
-Even if we don\'t see that.
+Even if we don't see that.

 There was a four-year-old little girl who spilled some Coca-Cola on the kitchen floor.
 She wanted to mop it up herself.
 She was already four and felt she was already big and responsible, so she went to get the mop.